Dr Chloë Reddaway

-- Historic works of art as a resource for contemporary theology
+- Visual theology, especially the recovery of historic works of art as a resource for contemporary theology

-- The artistic use of paradox as a response to the problem of painting Christ.
+- The artistic use of strangeness as a response to the challenge of painting Christ

 - Visualising a Sacred City: London, Art and Religion.
 Eds, Ben Quash, Chloë Reddaway, Aaron Rosen (IB Tauris).
 2017.

 - ‘St Peter’s Church, Martley and St Edburga’s Church, Leigh’ in Glory, Azure and Gold: Twelve stained-glass windows by Thomas Denny.
 (London: Reed Contemporary Books) 2015.
 Republished in a second edition (London: Reed Contemporary Books in association with Lund Humphries) 2016.

 - ‘Reading Hermeneutic Space: Pictorial and Spiritual Transformation in the Brancacci Chapel’ in James Romaine and Linda Stratford (eds), Revisioning, Critical Methods of Seeing Christianity in the History of Art.
 (Cascade: Oregon) 2014.